oracle-devrel/cd3-automation-toolkit/docs/cd3-cli.md

 # **Using the Automation Toolkit with CLI**
 ---
+!!!
+Important
+    Make sure to read 'Must Read' sections before creating or exporting network and compute resources.

-To start generating terraform using the toolkit with CLI, make sure below things are ready:<br>
+To start generating terraform with CLI - <br>

 1. Login to the CD3 Container.